Nanda-Ganta/Public-opinion-on-DeepSeek---A-twitter-feed-analysis/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 ## 📜 License
-MIT License © 2025 Your Name
+MIT License © 2025 Nanda Gowri Ganta

 ---
 ⭐ **If you found this useful, please star this repo!** ⭐